Sharp detection of low-dimensional structure in probability measures via dimensional logarithmic Sobolev inequalities

 \subsection{Dimensional Gaussian Logarithmic Sobolev Inequality}

-A proof of the dimensional logarithmic Sobolev inequality (and its reverse) for general Markov diffusion processes satisfying specific curvature-dimension inequalities is provided in \cite[Thm 6.7.4]{Bakry2014}.
-Specifying to the heat process, as above, then recovers the (weaker) dimensional Gaussian LSI of~\cite{Bakry_Ledoux_2006}.
+A proof of the dimensional logarithmic Sobolev inequality, and its reverse, for general Markov diffusion processes satisfying specific curvature-dimension inequalities is provided in \cite[Thm 6.7.4]{Bakry2014}.
+Specifying to Brownian motion, as above, then recovers the weaker dimensional Gaussian LSI of~\cite{Bakry_Ledoux_2006}.

-However, instead we choose to follow the original presentation of \cite{Bakry_Ledoux_2006}, later improved by Dembo~\cite{Dembo_1990}, as this approach clarifies the dependence on the Gaussianity of the reference measure.
+Instead, we choose to follow the original presentations in Bakry and Ledoux \cite{Bakry_Ledoux_2006} and Dembo~\cite{Dembo_1990}, as their approach clarifies the dependence on the Gaussianity of the reference measure.
 Neither reference documents the reverse inequality, but these authors were undoubtedly aware of its existence.
 Since we were unable to find this result explicitly in the literature, we provide its statement and proof below.